-B.1.2 The interval of testing and maintenance varies widely depending on the duration of system operation, condition of fresh air, amount of dust in return air, and other factors.
+B.1.2 The intervals of testing and maintenance vary widely, depending on the duration of system operation, condition of fresh air, amount of dust in return air, and other factors.
 The intervals specified in this standard are intended to be the maximum and should be shortened if system conditions warrant.